 - While food waste and e-waste can be recycled, they cannot be placed inside the blue recycling bins.
 Please refer to the respective waste stream pages to find out how they can recycled.

 - Separate reusables (clothes, shoes, stuffed toys) from recyclables.
 Reusables that are in good condition should be donated.
-Find out where you can donate the reusables here!
+You can give them away through online sites or donate them here!

 - Do not throw trash or bulky items like furniture and renovation waste into blue recycling bins.